apache/openwhisk/docs/rest_api.md

 ## Annotations and Web Actions

-To create an action as a web action, you need to add an [annotation](annotations.md) of `web-export=true` for web actions since they are public you want any default parameter to by final by using the annotation `final=true`
+To create an action as a web action, you need to add an [annotation](annotations.md) of `web-export=true` for web actions.
+Since web-actions are publicly accessible, you should protect pre-defined parameters (i.e., treat them as final) using the annotation `final=true`.

 Run the curl command providing the complete list of annotations to set on the action
 ```bash
 curl -u $AUTH -X PUT -H "Content-Type: application/json" https://openwhisk.ng.bluemix.net/api/v1/namespaces/_/actions/hello?overwrite=true -d '{"namespace":"_","name":"hello","exec":{"kind":"nodejs:6","code":"function main(params) { return {payload:\"Hello \"+params.name}}"},"annotations":[{"key":"web-export","value":true},{"key":"raw-http","value":false},{"key":"final","value":true}]}'
 ```
-You can now invoke this action as a public url with no OpenWhisk authorization.
-Try invoking using the web action public URL including an optional extension such as `.json` or `http` for example at the end of the URL.
+You can now invoke this action as a public URL with no OpenWhisk authorization.
+Try invoking using the web action public URL including an optional extension such as `.json` or `.http` for example at the end of the URL.
 ```bash
 curl https://openwhisk.ng.bluemix.net/api/v1/web/john@example.com_dev/default/hello.json?name=John
 ```